Embroidery is an art that is worth passing onto the next generation.

 13. Be wary of the back

-When embroidering, make sure you pay attention to the back of the material as well, especially if both sides are to be displayed.
+When embroidering, make sure you pay attention to the back of the material, especially if both sides are displayed.

 This is a good skill to work on, but I recommend that you experiment with this separately and start with basic patterns only.
 Once you master this, you can try experimenting with flowers and pop art.